mirumee/ariadne-website/docs/apollo-tracing.md

 title: Apollo Tracing
 ---

-> **Note:** Apollo Tracing has been deprecated and will be removed in future version of Ariadne.
+> **Deprecation notice:** Apollo Tracing has been deprecated and will be removed in a future version of Ariadne.

 [Apollo Tracing](https://blog.apollographql.com/exposing-trace-data-for-your-graphql-server-with-apollo-tracing-97c5dd391385) exposes basic performance data of GraphQL queries: Query execution time and execution time of individual resolvers.
 Ariadne has GraphQL extension that includes this data in the JSON returned by the server after completing the query.